Dale Benkenstein

-Dale Martin Benkenstein (born 9 June 1974) is a former South African cricketer who was an all-rounder.
-He is currently first-team coach at Gloucestershire, having previously held the same role at Hampshire.
+Dale Martin Benkenstein (born 9 June 1974) is a South African former cricketer who was an all-rounder.
+He is also a former first-team coach at Lancashire and Hampshire.
+Benkenstein was a member of the South Africa team that won the 1998 ICC KnockOut Trophy.

 Early life

 Benkenstein was born in Salisbury, Rhodesia (now Harare, Zimbabwe), the son of Martin Benkenstein, who had played for Rhodesia in the Currie Cup in the 1970s.
 In 1980, around the time of Zimbabwean independence, Martin moved his family to Durban, South Africa.
 There, Benkenstein attended Durban Preparatory High School, Durban High School and Michaelhouse schools.
 He captained the SA Schools side in 1992, and led the SA Colts team to the West Indies in the same year.

 Domestic career

 Natal

 Benkenstein made his debut at the age of 18 for Natal in the 1993/94 season, playing under the tutelage of Malcolm Marshall.
 Marshall's analytical captaincy style made an impression on the young Benkenstein, who was later quoted as saying "In my eyes, he took the art of captaincy to another level."
 When Marshall left Natal at the end of the 1996 season, Benkenstein, still only 22, was selected to succeed him as captain.
 While he got off to an unsteady start as captain, with Natal being heavily defeated by Border in his first game at the helm, he later recovered and led the team to win both the four-day and one-day domestic competitions.